axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/menu.rst

 Portal allows you to add custom menu items or hide some default items by using Portal permissions.

-Please be informed that all menu items beside external links can be select as default homepage in the user profile.
+All menu items except external links can be set as the user profile's default homepage.

 .. _customization-menu-customization: